-"Pleasure to meet you."
+"Pleasure to meet you, Mr. Jones."
 Almost as a reflex, I curtsied.

 Edward turned to look at me and as he did a smile spread across his face.
 Before I could speak he grabbed my hand and kissed the top.
-"Pleasure to meet you, Wendy."
+"Pleasure to meet you, Miss Darling."

 I forced a smile and pulled my hand away, feeling slightly uncomfortable with his boldness.
 "The pleasure is all mine."
 I recited the courteous line like a skilled actor.